 Due to an increase of environmental awareness, consumers have begun to realize the power of their buying decisions.
 This has sprung the conversation of different stone options.

-Diamonds are formed naturally beneath the earth’s surface at extreme depths.
-They are created from extreme heat and pressure, with the result being a crystallized carbon structure.
-The process for creating a diamond in a lab is similar, the only difference is the heat and pressure is man made.
-Both mined and lab diamonds are made of carbon, which means they are identical in every way.
+A rough diamond is formed naturally beneath the earth’s surface, otherwise known at the earth’s crust, at extreme depths.
+It is created from high temperature and high pressure, with the result being a crystallized carbon structure.
+The process for creating a diamond in a lab is similar, the only difference is the heat and pressure is man made, otherwise known as HPHT.
+Although, there is another method called CVD in which a chemical vapor deposition is used to create a diamond.
+However a diamond is made, whether naturally or man made, both are made of carbon which means they are identical in every way, right down to the optical and physical properties.

 What some people are not aware of though is the danger associated with diamond mining.
 The consistent demand for diamonds has led to practices that are destructive to landscapes, habitats, and wildlife.
 In addition to this destruction, the practice of diamond mining results in land displacement, high energy expenditure and other longer-term consequences like acid rock drainage.
 Along with all of these consequences, many diamond mining practices utilize dangerous employment practices - ranging from unsafe labor practices to human rights abuses.